abdessalem1998/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians  React web app
+# Bookstore React/Redux  web app

 > The Bookstore is a SPA website allows you to: